310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% bubble Chiaki awkward %}
 …The truth is, I was thinking of taking a photo of myself playing in the Basketball Club as an alumni for the pamphlet.

 But as I said earlier, I’ve already graduated.
-I thought it isn’t necessary for me to specifically show a candid shot of me in Yumenosaki.
+I thought it wasn’t necessary for me to specifically show a candid shot of me in Yumenosaki.

 Even though it’s as you say, Akehoshi… Even if I’ve graduated, it doesn’t change the fact that I was a student of the school.
 {% endbubble %}